dfe-analytical-services/.github/CONTRIBUTING.md

 In the case of the latter, changes can then be made in a new branch in your own repo.
 Once ready, you should raise a PR in the main GitHub repository, pointing at the **main** branch and one of the repository maintainers will be able to review your changes.

 Once a pull request is reviewed and ready to be merged in, all commits in the PR should be squashed as a part of the merge to keep the Git history shorter and easier to navigate.

+### General settings

+Unused features should be turned off to reduce clutter, e.g. Wikis, Dicussions, Projects.
+For most repositories only Issues and Preserve this repository should be turned on.

+Allow merge commits and Allow rebase merging should be turned off, to encourage the use of squash merging from pull requests.

+Always suggest updating pull request branches should be turned on to give the prompt to easily rebase or update branches in open pull requests.

+Head branches should be set to be deleted automatically - once a branch is merged in you should be deleting it and then starting new branches for any further contributions.